DeepCura

 No fax management.
 Inbound fax processing, document routing, and fax-based referral management are not part of the DeepScribe platform.
 Practices that still receive a high volume of faxed records will need to handle this workflow separately.

-No clinical AI chat.
-DeepScribe does not include a clinical AI assistant for answering medical questions, reviewing evidence, or supporting clinical decision-making.
-The platform's AI capabilities are limited to documentation.
-Clinicians who want AI-assisted clinical reasoning should see our guide to the best ChatGPT for doctors.
+No standalone clinical AI chat.
+DeepScribe Assist provides real-time clinical insights during encounters (such as HCC coding prompts and documentation requirements), but it does not appear to offer a general-purpose clinical AI chat for answering medical questions, reviewing evidence, or supporting clinical decision-making outside of the encounter context.
+Clinicians who want broad AI-assisted clinical reasoning should see our guide to the best ChatGPT for doctors.

 No choice of AI engine.
 Clinicians cannot select which underlying AI model generates their notes.
 DeepScribe uses its proprietary model pipeline, and users have no ability to switch between different AI engines that may perform better for specific documentation styles.